vert-x3/vertx-jca/README.md

 Examples
 -------
-The ./examples directory contains a complete JEE application example that can be configured and deployed to the WildFly environment.
-Please see the README.md file in the ./examples directory.
+You can find an example of application using the Vert.x JCA in the https://github.com/vert-x3/vertx-examples project.

 Contributing
 ---
 As with most open source projects, any contributions are **always** encouraged and welcome.
 While seemingly complex, the JCA specification and implementation are not insurmountable and can provide unique and interesting ways for development solutions.
 Simiarly, Vert.x is a asynchoronous application platform providing a new paradigm for [Reactive](http://www.reactivemanifesto.org) based design, development and deployment.